-The Community Consultation for Environmental & Social Management Plan (ESMP) aimed to address the environmental and social risks associated with the repair and reconstruction of roads damaged by heavy rains and floods in 2022 in district Shikarpur.
-The floods caused significant damage to road networks, leading to disruptions in transportation and posing risks to the communities.
-The rehabilitation efforts focused on addressing these issues and ensuring safe and reliable road access for the rains/flood-affected areas.
-Community consultation directly involves the beneficiaries of the selected Roads.
-Communities of district Shikarpur were invited for Community consultation at the center village of the assigned road (a common place for everyone, as agreed during invitation sessions with the beneficiaries' communities).
+The community consultation for the Environmental & Social Management Plan (ESMP) aimed to address the environmental and social risks associated with the repair and reconstruction of roads damaged by heavy rains and floods in 2022 in Dadu district, Sindh.
+The floods caused significant damage to road networks, disrupting transportation and posing risks to communities.
+The rehabilitation efforts focused on addressing these issues and ensuring safe and reliable road access for the rain/flood-affected areas.

+The community consultation directly involved the beneficiaries of the selected roads.
+Communities were invited to participate in the consultation at a central village for each assigned road, which was a common place agreed upon by the communities during the invitation process.